yz4131/Chain-Restaurants-DBMS/README.md

 **Description:**

 We developed a Web UI for any restaurants to easily manage its Database.
+Web UI is based on React and Flask(Flask serves as an API to retrive data from our Database).

 + Restaurants Customers: go through Restaurants' Menu, and giving tips to Waiters.